Renx Homes News Canada (RENXHOMES)

 A neighbourhood design that promotes community ownership and enables smaller builders to better compete in the construction market - known as Micro-hoods - has been developed by SvN Architects + Planners.

-Fundamental to the idea are small apartment buildings on single lots that are co-owned by the residents within a community land trust.
+Fundamental to the idea are small apartment buildings on small lots that are co-owned by the residents within a community land trust.
 The concept is intended to foster stronger links to the surrounding community, amass the capital to contract smaller developers and to consider innovative construction measures like prefabrication to build faster and more affordably, while reducing environmental impact.

 The Micro-hood concept was developed in response to questions which have occupied the Toronto and Vancouver-based firm, Emily Rennalls, an associate senior planner at SvN, told RENX Homes: